MaximeVivier/Articles/blog-posts/event-sourcing-serveless/event-sourcing-serveless.md

 - **PROJECTION**
   - **DB**
     - need to have read models
-    - DynamoDB to store data projections of a job entity for a view in the application.
+    - DynamoDB to store data projections of a business entity for a view in the application.
 Need total balance on a page and current month balance on another one of the user profile.
       - pk: id user / sk: TotalBalanceForProfile / amount: number
       - pk: id user / sk: CurrentMonthBalanceForProfile / amount: number
-    - Use of lastKnownVersion explained later in the Replay section
   - **PROJECTOR**
     - one lambda function that listens to all events that will affect the projection
     - Both TotalBalanceForProfile & CurrentMonthBalanceForProfile depend on credit and debit events.